What has a lot of protein?

 Melanie Seyfarth

-That’s exactly what this article is about: I’ll explain which foods are high in protein, how much protein we really need, and why proteins are so important in the first place.
+That's exactly what this article is about: I'll explain which foods are high in protein, how much protein we really need, and why proteins are so important.

-Your knowledge to go: What is high in protein?
+Your knowledge on the go: What has a lot of protein?

-• A distinction is made between animal (e.g., meat and dairy products) and plant-based protein sources (e.g., legumes and nuts)
+• A distinction is made between animal (z.B. meat and dairy products) and plant-based protein sources (z.B.
+Legumes and nuts)

-• Especially with vegetarian and vegan protein sources, it’s important to combine different protein sources to obtain a complete amino acid profile.
+• Especially with vegetarian and vegan protein sources, it is important to combine different protein sources to obtain a complete amino acid profile.

-• Protein powders and high-protein products can help you meet your protein requirements.
+• Protein powder and high-protein products can help meet protein requirements.

 Okay, you're right.
 It makes more sense if we start with the basics: